superfly/docs/reference/tigris.html.md

 #### Add or remove a shadow bucket on an existing Tigris bucket

-You can also and and remove shadow buckets from existing Tigris buckets.
+You can also add and remove shadow buckets from existing Tigris buckets.

 ```cmd
 flyctl storage update mybucket --shadow-access-key 123 --shadow-secret-key abc --shadow-endpoint https://s3.us-east-1.amazonaws.com --shadow-region us-east-1